Frequently Asked Questions

 Where do the local school EdAhead match funds go?

-Through EdAhead, we will donate the aggregate of the matched employee contributions in each office with 100% being awarded to local public school district where that office operates on an annual basis.
+Through EdAhead, 100% of the aggregate of matched employee contributions in each office will be awarded annually to local public school districts where Dun & Bradstreet Credibility Corp. offices operate.

 What are the local school districts for each office that will benefit from this EdAhead match program?

 Currently, certain school districts in the metropolitan areas in which Dun & Bradstreet Credibility Corp. offices operate will receive benefit from the EdAhead match program.

 Do I get any say in what schools get the EdAhead donations?